Profiling and debugging Python¶

 pip install gprof2dot

-Note that for gprof2dot to work correctly, you should have also run your application with Python 3 instead of Python 2.
-(You could also run with both in Python 2, but don't do that, Python 2 support is going to expire in 2020!)
-Note that you also need to either copy the gprof2dot.py file to the directory in which you will run the command, or you will need to add it to your search path through something like:
+Note that for gprof2dot to work correctly, you must use Python 3.
+Also note that you also need to either copy the gprof2dot.py file to the directory in which you will run the command, or you will need to add it to your search path through something like: